top of page

-In this space, where the dust has settled and the quiet becomes deafening, grief sneaks in and demands their attention.
-It finds its voice, clings, suffocates, and bears no mercy on the bereaved.
-In the uncomfortable stillness, in the unbearable silence, it forces them to confront their sorrow and heartache.
+In this space of suffocating silence and unbearable stillness, grief sneaks in and demands attention.
+It clings, oppresses, and bears no mercy on the bereaved.
+It forces them to face the fractured, scattered pieces of their heart.

-It is in this fragile space that the realization of their loss hits them hardest, rendering them breathless.
-It is here where they need your support the most: someone to walk toward their grief, to acknowledge their loss, to see their pain.
+It is in this fragile space that the realization of their loss renders the bereaved breathless.
+It is in this delicate space where they need your support the most: someone to walk toward their grief, to acknowledge their loss, to see their pain.
 Someone to simply sit with them as they reconcile their drastically changed life.

 They haven’t.